kudashevs/LastModified/core/components/lastmodified/docs/readme.txt

 Author: Kudashev Sergey <kudashevs@gmail.com>
 --------------------

-This MODx Revolution plugin handle request If-Modified-Since and return Last-Modified header and 304 response code if necessary (more info and site check on https://last-modified.com/en/
+This MODx Revolution plugin handles If-Modified-Since request header and returns Last-Modified response header with the response code 304 when it is necessary (more info and site check on https://last-modified.com/en/)

 --------------------
 Feel free to suggest ideas/improvements/bugs on GitHub: